This is Part 3 of “On The Tiger Trail” “How I Spent My Winter on Photo-Safaris in Northern India”

 Advanced Tip: in an era when almost everyone relies on AWB (automatic white balance) for still photographs, regardless of whether its a consumer level or pro-ish level camera, it’s normally too convenient “not” to use.
 However, if you are close enough to nearly filling the frame with the orange of the tiger, you might find that your images display with a blue tint to the tiger’s white fir, particularly in the shadows.
 If you can change the white balance setting to daylight, rather than Auto, your camera will not be fooling into thinking your precious tiger is just a grey card under very very orange light, and it will take less work to fix it in post to make it look more realistic.

-After banking a few “record shots” of the animal in the frame – without arbitrary parts cut off due to bad framing, then start to think about trying to capture behaviors when they occur.
+After banking a few “record shots” of the animal in the frame – without arbitrary parts cut off due to bad framing, then start to think about trying to capture behaviours when they occur.
 Of course, great lighting conditions (back-light is always dramatic) and good separation (the animal stands out from the background) will always pay off in terms of better shots.

 Tiger Conservation & Challenges